gucheen/rect-restrict/README.md

 1. Is it too simple to cover some more complex demands?

-    This lib(util, well) is focusd on the specific propose - restrict a rectangle in others.
+    This lib(util, well) is focused on the specific proposal - restrict a rectangle in others.

 2. What if I need to deal with a polygon or circle?

-    Refer to a physical engine or game engine to deal with the complex problems.
+    Refer to a physical engine or game engine to deal with complex problems.

 ## MIT License